-To talk to someone about financial aid at MCC, please call the MCC Financial Aid Office at 252-789-0245 / 252-789-0204, or see the MCC Contact page for more contact options.
+To talk to someone about financial aid at MCC, call the MCC Financial Aid Office at 252-789-0245 / 252-789-0204.
+The MCC Contact page has additional contact options.

 Applying for Financial Aid

 To apply for financial aid, you must do so each year by completing a Free Application for Federal Student Aid (FAFSA).
 Complete the application as soon as possible; you should submit an application by May 1, to be eligible for the following academic year.